Caulleryella

 Caulleryella is a genus of parasitic alveolates of the phylum Apicomplexa.
 Species in this genus infect insects (Diptera).

 Taxonomy

-This genus was created by David Keilin in 1914.
+This genus was described by David Keilin in 1914.
 The genus was named after Professor Maurice Caullery at the Laboratoire d’Evolution des Etres Organises in Paris.

 There are five species currently recognised in this genus.

 The type species is Caulleryella aphiochaetae.

 Description

 The species in this genus are spread by the orofaecal route.
 They infect the epithelium of the gut.

 The sporozoites are elongate and attach to intestinal epithelium.

 The trophozoites are flask shaped and have the neck embedded in the host cell.

 During merogony the cell becomes spheroidal with peripheral nuclei.

 Cytokinesis occurs to yield a bouquet of merozoites attached at one end to a residuum.